Broadcom

 How Broadcom quietly acquired its way into becoming the most important semiconductor company most people have never heard of.

-Hock Tan arrived at Broadcom in two thousand and six observing divisions operating like separate companies.
-Each had its own engineering, management, and R&D. Divisions competed for resources.
+Hawk-tan arrived in 2006.
+The company that would become Broadcom in 2016, observing divisions operating like separate companies, each had its own engineering, management and R&D. Divisions competed for resources.
 Capital flowed to executives who argued loudest.
-Tan saw waste.
-Bought Infineon's wireless division at below market rate and gutted the R&D team.
-The economics seemed destructive.
-A wireless chipmaker needs continuous innovation, right?
+Tan saw waste, bought Infineon's wireless division at below market rate and gutted the R&D team.
+The economic seemed destructive.
+A wireless chip maker needs continuous innovation, right?
 Tan knew standards updated every three to four years.
 New entrants mattered less than retaining customers.
 Minimum R&D kept products good enough.
-Customers stayed.
-Prices rose.
-Operating margins climbed to forty-two percent while competitors sat at fourteen to eighteen percent.
+Customers stayed, prices rose.
+Operating margins climbed to 42%, while competitors sat at 14 to 18%.

 Watch the full reel free on MoonReelz — moonreelz.com